 I hold an MA in Clinical Counselling and am an accredited member of BACP (British Association of Counselling and Psychotherapy).
 I abide by their Ethical Framework for The Counselling Professions.
 I am listed on BACP's voluntary Register of Counsellors and Psychotherapists.
 This register is accredited by the Professionals Standards Authority for Health and Social Care.

 In addition to working with my private clients, I also work as a staff counsellor for a number of businesses.
-I was previously employed by a very successful Mental Health Social Inclusion Programme; I have worked in the NHS as a Staff Counsellor; and for the last 5+ years I have given my time voluntarily to a local Counselling Charity.
+I was previously employed by a very successful Mental Health Social Inclusion Programme; I have worked in the NHS as a Staff Counsellor; and for 5+ years I gave my time voluntarily to a local Counselling Charity.
 My earlier career was in a Corporate environment providing Training and Coaching and then I spent a period of time running a small business.

 I hold Healthcare Professional Recognition with Aviva, AXA PPP Healthcare, Vitality Heath and Aetna.
 I am therefore able to work with their members through their insurance scheme.